 Liabilities must be reported according to the accepted accounting principles.
 The most common accounting standards are the International Financial Reporting Standards (IFRS).
 The standards are adopted by many countries around the world.
-However, many countries also follow their own reporting standards such as the GAAP in the U.S. or the RAP in Russia.
+However, many countries also follow their own reporting standards, such as the GAAP in the U.S. or the Russian Accounting Principles (RAP) in Russia.
 Although the recognition and reporting of the liabilities comply with different accounting standards, the main principles are close to the IFRS.

 On a balance sheet, liabilities are listed according to the time when the obligation is due.

 Liabilities are future sacrifices of economic benefits that a company is required to make to other entities due to past events or past transactions.